gillespiej/ir2go/README.md

 #### Hardware

-The tool is designed to run on ANY USB drive that is 64GB or larger.
-(Larger will result in more room for the Tools Partition)
+The tool is designed to run on any **BASIC** type USB drive that is 64GB or larger. - See Compatible USB drives for drives.
-It is recommended that the drive be USB3.
+(Larger will result in more room for the Tools Partition) The drive should be USB3.
+Support for additional USB drives is always trying to be achieved

+### Compatible USB Drives
+IR2Go has been working on the following USB drives.
+* SANDISK - Extreme USB 3.0 (64GB) - SDCZ80-064G
+* Kingston DataTraveler Workspace (64GB) - DTWS/64GBBK

 #### Download Tools